Spatially Coupled PLDPC-Hadamard Convolutional Codes: Simulation Results

-after $13$ generations.
+Based on the $7\times 11$ protomatrix $\bm{B}$ of the optimized rate-$0.0494$ PLDPCH-BC \cite{zhang2021}, we apply GA and find two $7\times 11$ protomatrices shown as \eqref{mat:r4_b0} after $13$ generations.
 The corresponding fitness value equals $554$.
-Then we increase $L$ to $500$ and the code rate of the SC-PLDPCH-TDC constructed by \eqref{mat:r4_b0} and \eqref{mat:r4_b1} is increased to about $0.0491$, approaching that of underlying PLDPCH-BC \cite{zhang2020proto,zhang2021}.
-Using the proposed layered PEXIT method with $N_{max}^{'} = 1000$ iterations, Table \ref{tb:r4_threshold} lists the thresholds for the $r=4$ SC-PLDPCH-TDC with $L=500$, and the $r=4$ PLDPCH-BC \footnote{ In \cite{zhang2020proto,zhang2021}, \eqref{I_eh_k_old} has been used to compute $\bm{I}_{eh}$.
+Then we increase $L$ to $500$ and the code rate of the SC-PLDPCH-TDC constructed by \eqref{mat:r4_b0} is increased to about $0.0491$, approaching that of underlying PLDPCH-BC \cite{zhang2021}.
+Using the proposed layered PEXIT method with $N_{max}^{'} = 1000$ iterations, Table \ref{tb:threshold} lists the thresholds for the $r=4$ SC-PLDPCH-TDC with $L=500$, and the $r=4$ PLDPCH-BC \footnote{ In \cite{zhang2021}, \eqref{I_eh_k_old} has been used to compute $\bm{I}_{eh}$.
 It is not very efficient because of the need to evaluate the PDF of the LLR values.
 In this paper, \eqref{I_eh_k} is used instead to compute $\bm{I}_{eh}$ because it can be evaluated much more efficiently with graphics processing units.
-The computed thresholds are found to be slightly different and larger than those reported in \cite{zhang2020proto,zhang2021}.} \cite{zhang2020proto,zhang2021}, respectively.
-The theoretical threshold of the terminated code with $L=500$ is found to be $-1.35$ dB, which is approximated as the threshold of the SC-PLDPCH-CC constructed by \eqref{mat:r4_b0} and \eqref{mat:r4_b1}.
-Note that the threshold is slightly lower than that of the PLDPCH-BC.
+The computed thresholds are found to be slightly different and larger than those reported in \cite{zhang2021}.} \cite{zhang2021}, respectively.
+The theoretical threshold of the terminated code with $L=500$ is found to be $-1.35$ dB, which is approximated as the threshold of the SC-PLDPCH-CC constructed by \eqref{mat:r4_b0}.
+Note that the threshold is slightly lower {(i.e., slightly better)} than that of the PLDPCH-BC.
+We use the lifting factors $z_1 = 32$ and $z_2 = 512$ to expand the protomatrix such that the sub-block length of the SC-PLDPCH-CC equals $1,327,104$, which is identical to the code length of the PLDPCH-BC with $z_1 = 32$ and $z_2 = 512$, i.e., $N+M(2^r -r-2) = 1,327,104$. { Moreover, the information length in each sub-block/block is $65536$ for both codes.} The BER performance of the SC-PLDPCH-CC with different number of processors $I$ used in pipeline decoding is shown in Fig. \ref{fig:r4}(a).
+We observe that the decoder with $I=80$ processors in pipeline decoding achieves a BER of $10^{-5}$ at about $E_b/N_0 = -1.24$ dB, which outperforms that with (i) { $I = 75$ by about $0.015$ dB}, (ii) $I = 70$ by about $0.03$ dB, and (iii) $I = 60$ by about $0.06$ dB. { The gaps of the SC-PLDPCH-CC (with $I=80$ and BER of $10^{-5}$) to the PEXIT threshold ($-1.35$ dB) and to the ultimate Shannon limit ($-1.59$ dB) are about $0.11$ dB and $0.35$ dB, respectively.}